 One of the few places in Southern California with a Sierra Nevada-like atmosphere, the park is filled with large pine, fir and cedar trees.
 You can camp, picnic and hone your fishing skills by luring trout out of Doane Pond.
 Be sure to bring your hiking gear.
 There are a number of trails that lead to amazing views of both the ocean and the desert.
 Don't forget to visit Palomar Observatory located on the east side of the mountain.
 Leave Fido at home; dogs and mountain bikes are not allowed on the trails.
 Reservations are highly recommended for camping during peak season.
 Day use fees are $10 per vehicle.
 Speaking of vehicles, top off your gas tank before getting there since there are no gas stations on the mountain.

 Located in Mission Trails Regional Park, along with some of our favorite hiking trails, Kumeyaay Lake Campground is open for camping on Friday and Saturday nights.
 Make a reservation for one of the 46 campsites for $24/night.
 Sites are outfitted with a concrete fire ring, drive-in parking, picnic table and mulch-covered tent area.
 The Park boasts 60 miles of hiking trails, shore fishing, boating and kayaking on Lake Murray, prime birdwatching at Old Mission Dam and more.

-Insider Dirt: Enjoy guided nature walks on Saturday & Sunday mornings throughout the summer.
-Top tip: bring an umbrella or canopy for shade during the daytime.
+Insider Dirt: Bring an umbrella or canopy for shade during the daytime.

 You can even take a virtual tour of the campground here!